 The openHMC controller is presented as a high-level block diagram in Figure 1.2.
-The asynchronous input and output FIFOs allow the user to access the controller from a different clock domain.
+The transmit and receive FIFOs form an AXI4 streaming interface and allow the user to access the controller from a different clock domain.
 On the transceiver side, a registered output holds the data reordered on a lane-by-lane basis; allowing seamless integration with any transceiver types.
 A register-file provides access to control and monitor the operation of the controller.